 One more thing 🍎

 Does it still need any introduction?
 Notion has quickly become "the new Slack", the tool anyone loves, despite its limits.
 It's probably born out of frustration with things like Google Docs and Confluence.
 It's ridiculously simple to use, still, it offers a lot of possibilities.
 Notion rose up as the main hub of knowledge in a lot of start-ups and it's an interesting space.
-I would recommend to use it for documenting all the knowledge that you want to find quickly, instead of links and thoughts buried in Slack conversations or diving 13 folders deep in your Google Drive.
+I would recommend to use it not only for task management but also for documenting all the knowledge that you want to find quickly, instead of links and thoughts buried in Slack conversations or diving 13 folders deep in your Google Drive.
 You can use it as a lightweight solution for HR, Sales, shared calendars and project management, but it has its limits.

 Good for everything else.